texastribune/scuole-data/README.md

 Data should be updated according to the following timeline:
 * January after the latest TAPR data is released at the end of the previous year
-* May after 8th Grade Cohort data is published
+* May (or late summer, in the case of 2025) after 8th Grade Cohort data is published
 * At other regular intervals to ensure AskTed directory info is updated (though this should be automated)

 You can update these data independently from each other, provided you follow the instructions in [scuole](https://github.com/texastribune/scuole) in sequence.